The Arts of War and The Arts of Peace: 1970 repairs

 Pitting was another problem affecting the castings.
 When conservators entered the pedestals, they could see hundreds of pinpricks of light and long cracks in the bronze.
 After sandblasting removed the original gilding, the exterior surface of the bronze was discovered to be full of pits.
 Few of the pits showed galvanic corrosion, which indicated they were present before the statues were gilded.
 The two Fraser statues were of the poorest casting quality.
 The bronze on all four statues was quite porous, allowing water to seep into the metal and cause corrosion.
 But there were also hundreds of pits dotting the surface of each statue, ranging in size from less than 0.04 in to 0.12 to 0.16 in.
 In some cases, the pits were so deep that they pierced the wall of the statue.
 The holes and the deepest pits were drilled out and filled with either silver-tin solder or bronze screws (which were then cut off and sanded down).
 But this left hundreds of small pits which could not be repaired.
-Covering them with gold gild was not a workable solution.
-A different solution was needed.
+Gilding them was not feasible, different solution was needed.
 Once the original gilding was removed, a 500 microinch (12.700 micrometer) nickel coating was applied to the bronze using brush electroplating.
 Then a 160 microinch (4.0640 micrometer) coating of gold was applied in the same manner.
 Where there was solder, or in places which were particularly difficult to coat properly, a 393.7 microinch (10.0 micrometer) coating of copper was applied first.
 An effort was made to building up a nickel and gold coat more thickly over pitted areas.
 A brand-name lacquer (Incralac), specially formulated for protecting bronze, was then applied to the entire surface.
 The lacquer was expected to last about five years.

 Restoration of Music and Harvest and Aspiration and Literature occurred in the fall of 1971.
 Valor and Sacrifice were restored beginning in November 1972.
 The process of sandblasting, repairing, and regilding each pair of statues took 60 days.

 Some discoloration of the pedestals and statues occurred after reinstallation.
 The National Bureau of Standards discovered that dark substance was electroplating solution had not been thoroughly removed.
 It was washed off, and the problem fixed.
 Music and Harvest and Aspiration and Literature were inspected 10 months after their restoration.
 Corrosion was seen developing at several cracks, seams, and small holes, and in some cases gypsum and water migrated out of pores in the bronze to the outside.
 The smaller corrosion spots were cleaned and relacquered.
 The larger ones were drilled out, soldered, replated, and relacquered.
 A second inspection occurred two years later.
 Only very small corrosion spots were discovered, and these were cleaned and relacquered.
 After 1974, the refinishing seemed to have worked well and corrosion of the exterior was minimal.